 If you know me you know I'm all about aesthetics, and picturesque moments.

-sound bridge is a transitional device used in film to connect one visual scene to another through sound
+A sound bridge is a transitional device used in film to connect one visual scene to another through sound.

 for instance, right before Tyler bodied his dad to the ground during their wrestling practice the sound cuts right as his body hits the mat, and the scene after is his MRI scan and the nondiegetic sound is this techno rap track that mimics the diegetic machine noise.